There’s a line in Fonseca’s song, “De Dónde Vengo,” that hits like a wave: “No importa dónde estés, siempre llevas tu tierra contigo.”

 I came to Canada in 1986, a kid carrying more questions than memories.
 We arrived as refugees from the war in El Salvador — a family trying to find peace in a place we didn’t yet understand.

 I was so tired of running.
-By the time I was twelve, I have had so many addresses I couldn’t keep count.
-One day one country, another one the next.
-I just wanted a place I could call home.
-I wanted to belong so badly that I stripped away the pieces of myself that made me different.
+By the time I was twelve, I had had so many addresses I couldn’t keep count.
+One day, one country; another the next.
+All that mattered was finding a place to call home, belonging so badly that the pieces that made me different slowly started to disappear.

-I straightened my curly hair until it looked like everyone else’s.
-I changed my name so it would be easier to pronounce.
-I refused to speak Spanish, even at home.
-I even stayed away from the sun to make my skin as pale as possible.
+The curly hair was straightened until it looked like everyone else’s.
+My name was changed so it would be easier to pronounce.
+Spanish was pushed away, even at home.
+Even the sun became something to avoid, just to keep my skin as pale as possible.

 But here’s the thing about your roots: they don’t die just because you bury them.
 They wait.
 Quietly.
 Patiently.
 Although I felt like a nomad, Latin America has always been home, even if I tried my hardest to ignore the call.